 E-mail.
-When you forward e-mail to Crosstown Civic Credit Union, we recommend that you use caution and do not include confidential information in those messages, as they are not encrypted.
+When you forward e-mail to Access Credit Union, we recommend that you use caution and do not include confidential information in those messages, as they are not encrypted.
 E-mail is very similar to that of a post card and along the way someone can read every word that has been written.

 Upon receipt of your e-mail, we may store your correspondence and exact e-mail address for future communications directly with you.
 Under no circumstances do we sell e-mail addresses or share them with any other party.

 When you apply for a new product or service, we indicate in the application or agreement how we intend to use your information.
 If we need to use it for another purpose, we will ask you for your consent at that time.